 Industrial Customers.
 Electric power is one of several key inputs in the taconite mining, iron concentrate, paper, pulp and secondary wood products, and pipeline industries.
-Approximately 41 percent of our regulated utility kWh sales in the three months ended March 31, 2016 (48 percent in the three months ended March 31, 2015) were made to our industrial customers in these industries.
+Approximately 41 percent of our regulated utility kWh sales in the six months ended June 30, 2016 (46 percent in the six months ended June 30, 2015) were made to our industrial customers in these industries.

 Minnesota Power provides electric service to five taconite customers capable of producing up to approximately 41 million tons of taconite pellets annually.
-Four of these customers are Large Power Customers.
-The fifth is Northshore Mining, owned and operated by Cliffs Natural Resources Inc., which self-generates a majority of its power, and is capable of producing approximately 6 million tons of taconite pellets annually.
 Taconite pellets produced in Minnesota are primarily shipped to North American steel making facilities that are part of the integrated steel industry.
 Steel produced from these North American facilities is used primarily in the manufacture of automobiles, appliances, pipe and tube products for the gas and oil industry, and in the construction industry.
 Historically, less than five percent of Minnesota taconite production is exported outside of North America.
 Minnesota Power also provides electric service to three iron concentrate customers capable of producing up to approximately 4 million tons of iron concentrate per year.
 Iron concentrate is used in the production of taconite pellets.

 There has been a general historical correlation between U.S. steel production and Minnesota taconite production.
-The American Iron and Steel Institute (AISI), an association of North American steel producers, reported that U.S. raw steel production operated at approximately 70 percent of capacity during the first three months of 2016 compared to 73 percent in the first three months of 2015.
+The American Iron and Steel Institute (AISI), an association of North American steel producers, reported that U.S. raw steel production operated at approximately 72 percent of capacity during the first six months of 2016 compared to 73 percent in the first six months of 2015.
 Many steel producers reduced production in 2015, citing higher levels of imports and lower prices.
 Some Minnesota taconite and iron concentrate producers reduced production in 2015 in response to declining U.S. steel production.
 The World Steel Association, an association of over 150 steel producers, national and regional steel industry associations, and steel research institutes representing approximately 85 percent of world steel production, projected U.S. steel consumption in 2016 will increase compared to 2015.
 While steel consumption is expected to increase in the U.S. in 2016, there is a natural lag between U.S. steel consumption and Minnesota taconite production.
 The high level of imports and lower prices in 2015 continue to impact Minnesota taconite production in 2016.
-In 2015, petitions regarding unfairly traded cold-rolled, hot-rolled and corrosion-resistant steel products were filed by domestic steel producers with the U.S. Department of Commerce and U.S. International Trade Commission resulting in countervailing duty and antidumping investigations.
-The U.S. Department of Commerce has since made preliminary affirmative determinations in the countervailing duty and antidumping investigations; final determinations are expected in 2016.
-According to the U.S. Census Bureau, February 2016 year-to-date imports for consumption of steel products are down approximately 40 percent compared to February 2015 year-to-date imports.
+In 2015, petitions regarding unfairly traded cold-rolled, not-rolled and corrosion-resistant steel products were filed by domestic steel producers with the U.S. Department of Commerce and U.S. International Trade Commission resulting in countervailing duty and antidumping investigations.
+The U.S. Department of Commerce has since made final affirmative determinations in the investigations for corrosion-resistant steel products and cold-rolled steel products as well as preliminary affirmative determinations in the investigation; final determinations for cold-rolled and hot-rolled steel products are expected in 2016.
+As a result of the affirmative determinations, cash deposits are collected on these products when imported from certain countries.
+According to the U.S. Census Bureau, May 2016 year-to-date imports.